lxqt/lxqt.github.io/_posts/2024-04-09-blog-wayland-faq.md

 categories: blog
 ---

-As LXQt 2.0 is ready to be released and includes Wayland-specific codes for the first time, here is a short Q&A about that.
+As LXQt 2.0 has been released and includes Wayland-specific codes for the first time, here is a short Q&A about that.